Gauri2424/My-first-Repository/README.md

 # My-first-Repository
-My first day was college was cery Amaizing .
+My first day was college was very Amaizing .